-RAD is a comprehensive women's-only course which develops and enhances the options of self-defense, so that options become viable to women being attacked.
-The course is taught by nationally-certified RAD instructors, and provides each student with a workbook and manual.
-The manual outlines the entire physical defense program which facilitates women students' personal growth, and further serves as an information source after completion of the course.
-Classes are typically on Tuesday and Thursday evenings from 6pm to 9pm and limited to 25 participants.
-Call 919-966-3230 for more information.
+RAD is a comprehensive program designed to expand the options of self defense to the person that is attacked.
+This course is taught by nationally certified RAD Instructors, and provides each student with a workbook and manual.
+Class options are available for gender identities and expressions.
+Classes are typically held on weekday evenings from 6pm to 9pm.
+Please call 919-966-3230 or visit police.unc.edu for more information.